Michael P. Nelson: Early life

-Born in Richland Center, WI and raised in Janesville, WI, Nelson earned an M.A. in philosophy at Michigan State University and a Ph.D. in philosophy at Lancaster University in England.
+Born in Richland Center, Wisconsin, and raised in Janesville, Wisconsin, Nelson earned an M.A. in philosophy at Michigan State University and a Ph.D. in philosophy at Lancaster University in England.

 Career

-Nelson taught in the philosophy department, and held a joint appointment in the College of Natural Resources, at the University of Wisconsin-Stevens Point from 1993 to 2004, in the philosophy department at the University of Idaho from 2005 to 2007, and held a triple-joint appointment in the Lyman Briggs College, the Department of Fisheries and Wildlife, and the Department of Philosophy at Michigan State University from 2007 to 2012, before joining Oregon State.
+Nelson taught in the philosophy department, and held a joint appointment in the College of Natural Resources, at the University of Wisconsin-Stevens Point from 1993 to 2004, in the philosophy department at the University of Idaho from 2005 to 2007, and held a triple-joint appointment in the Lyman Briggs College, the Department of Fisheries and Wildlife, and the Department of Philosophy at Michigan State University from 2007 to 2012, before joining Oregon State's Department of Forest Ecosystems and Society in the College of Forestry.

 Nelson's work focuses on environmental philosophy and ethics, philosophy of ecology, conservation biology, wildlife ecology and ethics/metaethics, American Indian environmental thought, applied philosophy, and wilderness philosophy.
 He is the co-founder and co-director of the Conservation Ethics Group, an environmental ethics consultancy group fusing ethics with social and ecological science.
 He has written articles, co-authored one book, and edited three books on environmental ethics.